SEEDFOOD: Functional and palatable plant seed storage proteins for sustainable foods

 The vision and approach of SEEDFOOD is described in the figures below.

-Figure outlining the vision of SEEDFOODFigure outlining the approach of SEEDFOOD
+Figure outlining the vision of SEEDFOOD

 Our aim in Theme 1 is to generate native napin and cruciferin isolates with reduced levels of unpalatable and antinutritional compounds and control of mineral content.
 This will be achieved using emerging gentle technologies and knowledge of molecular properties.
 We intend to avoid industrial processes that require the use of high levels of water and energy and damage the rapeseed proteins.
 The technologies considered for isolation, purification and non-thermal enzyme inactivation are membrane filtration, pulsed electric field and electrodialysis.